 Why has it not been possible to give effect to the promised rights in the South African Constitution as quickly as people had hoped and expected?
 And what strategies can address the slow pace of transformation in South Africa?
 These were the key questions that steered the inquiries of the Mandela Initiative – a national multisectoral collaboration that emerged out of a UCT-hosted national conference, in 2012, on strategies to overcome poverty and inequality in South Africa.
 The report on the MI process and findings was launched at a recent PII seminar.
-A key recommendation from the inquiry is that a focus on the poor only is inadequate because inequality is the most damaging legacy of apartheid, and that requires urgent attention.
-The now-completed MI process could also serve as a springboard for the University of Cape Town to promoting debate about a new vision for the country that can guide policy to reduce inequality and eliminate poverty.
+A key recommendation from the inquiry was that a focus on the poor only is inadequate because inequality is the most damaging legacy of apartheid, and requires urgent attention.
+The now-completed MI process could also serve as a springboard for the University of Cape Town to promote debate about a new vision for the country that can guide policy to reduce inequality and eliminate poverty.

 A proposed MPhil specialising in theories of justice and inequality has been conceptualised in the wake of longstanding demands for curriculum transformation and debates about who is regarded as a knower, what is regarded as knowledge, who is regarded an adequate theorist and what is regarded as theory.
 As framing a curriculum that can address these questions calls for a dialogue between different disciplines, the Theories of Justice and Inequality team in association with the PII and the Rethinking Politics and Philosophy Platform of Centre for Humanities Research, University of the Western Cape, recently hosted two workshops to contribute to the debates.
 Trevor McArthur from the Department of Sociology and programme coordinator of the proposed new UCT academic programme reflects on these gatherings and their value-add to the development of the proposed new MPhil degree.